KaitlynSkinner/Shop_Online/README.md

   * [Questions](#questions)

 ## Features
-  * Database includes 4 models = (Catgeory, Product, Tag, and ProductTag)
+  * Database includes 4 models: Catgeory, Product, Tag, and ProductTag
   * Able to create, read, update, and delete operations using the above Sequelize models.

 ## Technology Used